HomeLatest NewsEnterprise ITAutomobile manufacturer Subaru banks on NI HIL technology for testing smart electric vehicle

 Preferred Source of Google

-NI said that manufacturers firm Subaru is using hardware-in-the-loop (HIL) technology to simulate actual road conditions for electric vehicle testing.
+NI said that automotive manufacturers firm is using hardware-in-the-loop (HIL) technology to simulate actual road conditions for testing.
 NI said traditionally, engineers conducts vehicle tests using finished cars on test courses or public roads to check the vehicle’s performance and safety response.
 However, certain limitations, such as weather and fluctuating road surface conditions, can make it difficult to conduct reproducible tests on roads in a timely manner.
 Moreover, electric vehicles are extremely complex due to their many subsystems, which are all interdependent on each other.
 This complexity makes the job challenging for automotive test engineers with short development cycles and pressure to limit costs.

-To combat these issues, Subaru replaced the roads in the validation tests with a NI HIL simulation solution built on NI PXI products and LabVIEW software.
+To combat these issues, Subaru replaced the roads in the validation tests with a NI HIL simulation solution built on NI PXI products and software.
 With the HIL system, Subaru can eliminate environmental factors and can test a vehicle’s embedded controller in a virtual environment before running real-world diagnostics on the complete system, said NI.

 “By using NI PXI products and LabVIEW, we were able to completely implement a customized HIL system in just one to two weeks and develop our software in-house,” said Daisuke Umiguchi, Electrified Power Unit Research and Experiment Dept., Subaru Corporation.
-“This helped keep product purchasing costs to around one-third of the cost of adopting solutions from other companies, and, because of our familiarity with LabVIEW, keep our software development costs to around one-sixth of the cost of commissioning an outside developer.”
+“This helped us keep product purchasing costs to around one-third of the cost of adopting solutions from other companies, and, because of our familiarity with LabVIEW, keep our software development costs to around one-sixth of the cost of commissioning an outside developer.”

 Advertisement